google/dactionboard/README.md

 export DACTIONBOARD_OUTPUT_DATASET=
 export DACTIONBOARD_START_DATE=
 export DACTIONBOARD_END_DATE=
-export DACTIONBOARD_API_VERSION=10
 ```

 * `GOOGLE_APPLICATION_CREDENTIALS` - check Service Account Section in [prerequisites](#prerequisites).
 * `DACTIONBOARD_CUSTOMER_ID` should be specified in `1234567890` format (no dashes between digits).
 * `DACTIONBOARD_START_DATE` and `DACTIONBOARD_END_DATE` should be specified in `YYYY-MM-DD` format (i.e. 2022-01-01) or as `:YYYYMMDD-N` macro (where N is a number of days ago, i.e., :YYYYMMDD-7 means 7 days ago).
-* Please note that `DACTIONBOARD_API_VERSION` version is set to 10 in order to ensure the compatibility of queries in the project with this particular API version.

 2. Run `gaarf` command to fetch Google Ads data and store them in BigQuery